 by Bill Venners with Frank Sommers, March 1, 2007

+Continuations refer to a functional programming technique that allows you to save the current execution state of a thread, with the possiblity of suspending and later resuming execution.
 Continuations have been incorporated into several Web application frameworks, including RIFE and WebWork.
 In this interview with Artima, RIFE project founder Geert Bevin discusses how continuations can simplify complex workflows, and how they are implemented in RIFE.

 Among the most significant new JDK 6 features are improvements to Swing and related client-side Java APIs.
 In this interview with Artima, Sun Java Client Group architect Chet Haase discusses how performance gains, new APIs, and closer integration with the native desktop help developers write more appealing and better performing Swing applications.

 In this interview, Elliotte Rusty Harold discusses the true meaning of PUT and DELETE.

 In this interview, Neal Gafter talks with Bill Venners about the proposal for adding closures to the Java programming language.